mikebowler/jirametrics/README.md

 }
 ```

-# Step 2: Create your configuration in config.rb
+# Create your project configuration

-Create a config.rb file and put a configuration in it like the one below.
+Create the file config.rb file and put a configuration in it like the one below.

 ```ruby
 Exporter.configure do